kartikperisetla/kartikperisetla.github.io/_posts/2021-02-10-retrieval-augmented-language-model-pre-training.markdown

         Language Model pre-training captures good amount of world knowledge for NLP tasks such as Question-Answering.
 However this knowledge is stored in parameters of neural network.
 In order to store more knowledge, one has to go for even larger network i.e. even more parameters.
     </li>
     <li>
-        Key contribution of thie paper: A solution to above mentioned problem.
+        Key contribution of this paper: A solution to above mentioned problem.
 The approach outlined in this paper allows us to build neural models with relatively fewer parameters that perform better than SOTA on downstream tasks such as Question-Answering.
     </li>
     <li>
         In order to capture the knowledge in a modular and interpretable way, Language model pre-training is augmented with a knowledge retriever that allows model to retrieve and attend over the documents from a large corpus such as Wikipedia, that is used during pre-training, fine-tuning and inference.